Delhi CM Arvind Kejriwal launches app to help people track hospital beds for coronavirus patients

 COVID-19 outbreaks may be seasonal, scientists say

-According to the Chief Minister, the mobile application will be updated twice daily - at 10 am and 6 pm - so that people would be aware of the latest status of hospitals across Delhi.
+According to the Chief Minister, the mobile application will be updated twice daily-at 10 am and 6 pm - so that people would be aware of the latest status of hospitals across Delhi.

-Kejriwal also said that if the application tell the patients that beds are empty in a hospital, but the staff refuses to admit them, they can call on the helpline number 1031.
+Kejriwal also said that if the application tells the patients that beds are empty in a hospital, but the staff refuses to admit them, they can call on the helpline number 1031.
 "The special secretary will immediately speak to hospital authorities and ensure that patients get help," he added.